An alternative proof for an aperiodic monotile: Golden Ammann bar and Aperiodicity

-The area of Tile $(\sqrt{3}:1)$ is $13+1/3=40/3$ times the area of the small regular triangle in Kagome tiling and $K(n)$ consists of $8n^2$ small regular triangles.
-This shows that the minimum number of Tile $(\sqrt{3}:1)$'s which covers $K(n)$ is
+The area of a Turtle is $13+1/3=40/3$ times the area of the small regular triangle in Kagome tiling and $K(n)$ consists of $8n^2$ small regular triangles.
+This shows that the minimum number of Turtles which covers $K(n)$ is

-Since there are $O(n)$ tiles which intersect the outermost parallelogram of $K(n)$, the number of Tile $(\sqrt{3}:1)$'s lie strictly within $K(n)$ is also (\ref{Count0}).
-Later we shall implicitly use this fact that the number of Tile $(\sqrt{3}:1)$'s is insensitive to the way we count them, up to this error term.
+Since there are $O(n)$ tiles which intersect the outermost parallelogram of $K(n)$, the number of Turtles lie strictly within $K(n)$ is also (\ref{Count0}).
+Later we shall implicitly use this fact that the number of Turtles is insensitive to the way we count them, up to this error term.

-We will compute the sum of all lengths of GAB's in two ways.
+We will compute the sum of all lengths of GABs in two ways.
 By (\ref{Freq0}), the sum of length of $H_{a_i}$ are

 The same is valid for $L_{b_j}$ by (\ref{Freq1}).
 The sum of length of $M_{c_k}$ is divided into two parts: